MultiplEYE-COST/wg1-experiment-implementation/README.md

    Then go to either the `32` folder or the `64` folder depending on your system.
 Now you should see a list of folders each of which contains a different version of pylink depending on the python version.
-Go to the folder of the python version you've installed in your env and copy the pylink folder.
+Go to the folder of the python version you've installed in your env (3.9 in our case) and copy the `pylink` folder.

 4. Now you can paste the folder to your env.
-Look for the folder called `site-pacakges` (might look different for different env and different OS).
+Look for the folder called `site-packages` (might look different for different env and different OS).
 On Windows in a conda env it looks something like this:

    `C:\Users\[USERNAME]\miniconda3\envs\env-multipleye3.9\Lib\site-packages`

-   Now paste to pylink folder in the site-packages folder.
+   Now paste to `pylink` folder in the site-packages folder.